-Stacy Methvin is an independent member of our general partner's board of directors and also serves as a director of one of our customers.
-We received tariff, terminalling and other ancillary revenue from this customer of \$29.6 million, \$37.4 million and \$65.2 million for the periods ending December 31, 2019, 2020 and 2021, respectively.
-We received a receivable of \$3.9 million and \$5.4 million from this customer at December 31, 2020 and 2021, respectively.
+Stacy P. Methvin is an independent member of our board and also serves as a director of one of our customers.
+We received tariff, terminalling and other ancillary revenue from this customer of \$37.4 million, \$65.2 million and \$67.5 million for the periods ending December 31, 2020, 2021 and 2022, respectively.
+We recorded a receivable of \$5.4 million and \$6.8 million from this customer at December 31, 2021 and 2022, respectively.
 We occasionally have transmix settlements with this customer as well.
-Additionally, we received storage and other miscellaneous revenue of \$0.5 million for the period ending December 31, 2020 and \$0.3 million for the period ending December 31, 2021 from a subsidiary of a separate company for which Stacy Methvin served as a director until August 31, 2021.
+Additionally, we received storage and other miscellaneous revenue of \$0.5 million for the period ending December 31, 2020 and \$0.3 million for the period ending December 31, 2021 from a subsidiary of a separate company for which Ms. Methvin served as a director until August 2021.